 Drop in sessions

-Come along and talk to us about Riversdale Surgery as we would like to hear your views about the proposed move to Oaklands Health Centre in Prudhoe.
+The CCG held three drop in sessions about Riversdale Surgery to hear to hear public views about the proposed move to Oaklands Health Centre in Prudhoe.

-Three drop in sessions have been arranged as follows:
+Three drop in sessions were arranged as follows:

 - Wednesday 19 February, 3 – 5pm at St Oswin’s Church Hall, Wylam